5 Easy Ways to Show ROI for Document Management Software

 2. Time is on your side

 A 2012 IDC report found that information workers spent up to 20% of their time filing and searching through paper documents.
 On top of that, they wasted over 10 hours a week searching for, but not finding, documents, recreating lost documents and other time-consuming tasks.
-These figures can be attributed to the problems inherent in hardcopy document management.
+These figures can be attributed to the problems inherent in paper-based document management.

 3. Data safe, boss happy